Britannia

 The AI-generated poster we got in the beginning

-The final visual language
+The final marketing material

-> and appreciation
+> appreciation

 Special mention - we have covered 50% of the project within a day.
 Great job Nandini